Unless quilt projects are of interest, this rambling photo-heavy post will bore you!

 Colorful is hardly the word!

-Pinwheel blocks left from a long ago project, some half-square triangles; a few more were needed to create this Framed Pinwheel quilt on Jim's bed.
+Pinwheel blocks left from a long ago project, some half-square triangles; a few more were constructed to create this Framed Pinwheel quilt on Jim's bed.

 My color preference has long run to deep woodsy tones--I think of them as New England colors--so many leftover bits went into the sashing of this quilt.